j-ew-s/SOLID/README.md

 "_Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it_".

-Every subclasse should be substituable by it's base class without a warning.
+Every subclasse should be substitutable by it's base class without a warning.

 A method M that treat a behavor of a subclass B using its Base class A as parameter, must know every sobclasses of A so it can treat properly.
 When a new A subclass is added, you shoul alter M to the new treatment, violating OCP.
 Cool.